Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/components/collapse.md

 <!-- Boosted mod : design callout -->
 {{< ods-incompatibility-alert >}}
-These variants can not be used because they do not respect the Orange Design System specifications in which no collapse behavior is allowed to be triggered from a button component.
+These variants should not be used because they do not respect the Orange Design System specifications in which no collapse behavior is allowed to be triggered from a button component.
 {{< /ods-incompatibility-alert >}}

 ## Example